-My favourite phrase was coined by my friend Amy who got her words tangled and said “Speaking of talking…” I just thought that was great!
+My favourite phrase was coined by my friend, Amy, who got her words tangled and said “Speaking of talking…” I just thought that was great!
 You can say that at anytime, in any conversation, on any topic.
-It developed to become a subtle way of changing the subject.
+Eventually it became a subtle way of changing the subject.

 I learnt that conservation is not restoration.
 The team work on prolonging the life expectancy of historic textiles, but they are not interested in making it look as it did it its glory days.
 What they focus on is how to prevent further damage, not necessarily fixing the current damage.